mathgladiator/adama-lang/reference/src/guide/formulas.md

 # Reactive formulas

-Adama is inspired by spreadsheets.
-Beyond capturing data in tables, spreadsheets have formulas to enable various useful forms of computation.
-This idea is a key part behind the reactive programming model in Adama.
-It's easy to define a formula, and here is an example:
+Adama draws inspiration from spreadsheets and their ability to do more than just organize data into tables.
+By utilizing formulas, spreadsheets can perform useful computations, a concept that forms the basis of Adama's reactive programming model.

+One of Adama's defining features is its simplicity in defining formulas, as demonstrated in the following example:

 ```adama
 public int x;
 public int y;

 public formula len = Math.sqrt(x * x + y * y);
 ```

-## Diving Into Details

-The ```formula``` identifier is used like a type but enables the right-hand side of the '=' to be an expression combining any previously defined state (or other formulas) in a glorious mathematical expression.
-There are two key rules important to address:
+The ```formula``` identifier in Adama serves as a type that allows expressions to be combined into mathematical expressions using any previously defined state or other formulas.

-* The right-hand side must be "pure" in a side effect free kind of way.
-That is, it is unable to mutate the document.
-Practically, this means that only math and functions can be used.
-Procedures are strictly forbidden.
+However, there are two key rules to keep in mind.

+Firstly, the right-hand side of the formula must be "pure," meaning it cannot mutate the document in any way.
+This restriction limits the use of only math and functions, while procedures are strictly prohibited.
-* The right-hand side must only refer to a state defined before the introduction of the formula.
-This prevents circular logic.
+Secondly, the right-hand side must only refer to a state defined before the introduction of the formula, which effectively prevents circular logic.

-With regards to performance and semantics, formulas are 100% lazy.
-No computation is done until the data is asked for, and the result of the computation is cached until underlying data is invalidated.
-When data changes happen, the result will be thrown away until the next time the data is called upon.
+In terms of performance and semantics, formulas in Adama are 100% lazy.
+No computation is executed until the data is requested, and the result is cached until the underlying data is invalidated.
+If changes occur in the data, the result is discarded until the next time the data is accessed.